speedyhoon/Jay/README.md

 a dozen microseconds to restore performance without upgrading the processor.

 ###### Name
+**Clarification:** The serialisation format is Jay, whereas `jay` is the command line tool.

 Jay _(pronounced as just `J`)_ is a wordplay on [JSON](https://pkg.go.dev/encoding/json) without the `SON`, since the schema information is chopped off 🪚 and it's not human-readable.

-The name `jay` also gives tribute to a 17-year-old netbook with a stuck `j` key on the keyboard. 🔁 😆 Every boot looks like:
+The name Jay also gives tribute to a 17-year-old netbook with a stuck `j` key on the keyboard. 🔁 😆 Every boot looks like:

 ```
 jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj